MiguelMarcelino/Thoth/query-languages/graph-ql/queries-and-mutations.md

 }
 ```

-When `withFriends` is false, the `reponse` will not query for the `name` field.
+When `withFriends` is false, the `reponse` will not query for the `friends` field.
 There are two directives we can use:
 - `@include(if: Boolean)`: Only include this field in the result if the argument is `true`.
 - `@skip(if: Boolean)`: Skip this field if the argument is `true`.